 Highly Pathogenic Avian Influenza (HPAI) is a serious and deadly disease in domestic poultry.
-The 2015 outbreak of HPAI was the largest and most expensive in US history.
+The 2015 outbreak of HPAI was the largest and most expensive animal disease response in US history.

-Avian influenza (AI) is an infectious viral disease of birds (especially wild water fowl such as ducks and geese), often causing no apparent signs of illness.
+Avian influenza (AI) is an infectious viral disease of birds (especially wild waterfowl such as ducks and geese), often causing no apparent signs of illness.
 AI viruses can sometimes spread to domestic poultry and cause large-scale outbreaks of serious disease.

 Following strict biosecurity practices is key to preventing HPAI infection.
 Biosecurity is a set of practices designed to reduce the risk of spreading disease from sick birds and birds carrying the virus, to healthy ones.

 - Restrict access to your property and keep your birds away from other birds.

 - Keep a designated pair of shoes to wear around your birds, wash clothing after visiting your birds, and use disinfectants correctly.